-Procedure of Uncontested Divorce in Oregon The divorcing couple has to file a co-petition for Dissolution of Marriage.
-This document must be signed by the divorcing couple.
-The terms and conditions that the divorcing partners have agreed with each other are mentioned in this form.
-The form asks the court to approve them.
-The Certificate of Residency must also be filled by the divorcing couple.
+Procedures for Uncontested Divorce in Oregon A co-petition for Dissolution of Marriage needs to be filed by the separating couple.
+This document must also be signed by them.
+The conditions that the divorcing partners have agreed with each other are mentioned in this form.
+The Certificate of Residency must also be filed by the divorcing couple.
 This document consists of the names of the counties where they reside.
-Then, the Certificate of Document Preparation must also be filed.
-This form includes the name of the individual who helped in the preparation of the various divorce papers, if this individual is not a lawyer.
-If the circumstances demand, the divorcing couple has to complete the following documents.
+Again the Certificate of Document Preparation must also be filed.
+This form includes the name of the individual who helped in the preparation of the various legal papers, if this individual is not a lawyer.
+If the circumstances demand, the divorcing couple has to complete the following documents:

-The above 2 documents are meant to intimate the court about the child support proceedings that are outstanding.
+The above two documents are meant to intimate the court about the outstanding child support proceedings.
 As a majority of court files are open to the public, there is a probability of identity theft.
-So, the divorcing couple needs to file the following.
+So, the divorcing couple needs to file the following:

-After the filing of the Petition is complete, a restraint is imposed on the dissipation of marital assets.
-As soon as the Petition is filed, the Petitioner is restrained.
+After the filing of the Petition is complete, a restraint is imposed on the dissipation of marital property.
+Once the Petition is filed, the Petitioner is restrained.
 Immediately, when the Notice of Statutory Restraining Order Preventing the Dissipation of Assets is handed over to the Respondent, the Respondent is restrained.
-Some other forms which might be essential while co-filing is done are as follows.
+Some other forms which might be essential when co-filing is done, are mentioned below:

 |